2026 Supercars Championship: Calendar changes

 The Euromarque Motorsport Park will host a Supercars event—the Christchurch Super 440—for the first time.
 This will mark the first time in the category's history that two events will be held in New Zealand.

+The Bend 500 will use the West layout for the first time since the second The Bend SuperSprint round in 2020, instead of the International layout, in order to increase overtaking possibilities, better viewing for spectators and offer more different strategies.

+The third race of the Taupō Super 440 was cancelled in response to the incoming Cyclone Vaianu, with Race 10 occurring in Christchurch instead.